Smart City Initiatives

 Smart City Challenges: What Stands in the Way of Smart Cities?

-However, smart city projects are complex and challenging, in several respects.
+However, smart city initiatives are complex and challenging, in several respects.
 The technical and logistical complexity of transforming a large metropolitan area into a smart city can be mind-boggling.
-But beyond the difficulties of implementation, smart cities raise far reaching questions.
+But beyond the difficulties of implementation, smart cities raise far-reaching questions.